Sakshamkhandelwal123/musik-fusion-backend/README.md

 # MusikFusion

-Made by combining music and fusion, Musicfusion is a webapp that gives you an extraordinary experience while listening to a music.
+Made by combining music and fusion, Musikfusion is a web application that gives you an extraordinary experience while listening a music.

 ## Features(in development)